CmrCrabs/NEA/paperwork.typ

 - Combine values for all 3 lengthscales & offset vertices based on displacement map
 - Compute lighting value and render result to framebuffer

+== Spectrum Generation
-== Nomenclature
+=== Nomenclature
-To compute the inital spectra, we rely on various input parameters and definitions shared between various functions and parts of the program. @variables lists the relevant symbols, meanings and relationships where appropriate.
+To compute the inital spectra, we rely on various input parameters and definitions shared between various functions and parts of the program. @sim-variables lists the relevant symbols, meanings and relationships where appropriate.
+Note that throughout this project we are defining the positive $y$ direction as "up".
+\
+\
+\
 #figure(
   table(
     columns: 2,